Hypercubers/hypercubing.xyz/docs/glossary.md

     - On the 3^4^, an F2L-a pair consists of an edge (the head) and a ridge (the body).

 - **paired** = fully assembled
-- **pseudopaired** = one move away from paired (usually intentionally, so that it can be paired as part of the insertion)
+- **split pair** = one move away from paired, or can be paired as part of inserting the block

 #### F2L action terminology